2022 Recommended Immunization Schedules

 Vaccine Information Statements: VISs are sheets developed by the US CDC that detail benefits and risks of a vaccine.
 Before a dose of vaccine is

-There are three different COVID-19 vaccines currently available in the United States (US).
-Below we describe these vaccines and summarize the available data on study
+There are four COVID-19 vaccines currently available (or previously) in the United States (US).
+Below we describe these vaccines and summarize the available data on

 Institute for Vaccine Safety